 For products targeting public health pests (e.g. cockroaches, bed bugs, mosquitoes, ticks, flies, rodents), we assist in generating and submitting efficacy data to demonstrate their effectiveness against the target pest.

-All conventional pesticide products must be registered with the EPA and in every U.S. state where they are sold or distributed.
+All conventional pesticide products must be registered with the EPA and in every US state where they are sold or distributed.
 We help clients meet these requirements through strategic planning, data development and submission support, ensuring compliance with FIFRA and state guidelines at every stage.

 Biopesticide regulations